Optimal Algorithms for Stochastic Complementary Composite Minimization: Preliminaries

 \end{assumption} The first equation states that that $G(x,\xi)$ is an unbiased estimator of the gradient $\nabla F(x)$.
 On the other hand, the second equation controls the $p$-th moment of the noise of this oracle.
 Notice that by the Jensen inequality this assumption is more restrictive for higher values of $p$.

 Our algorithms will be based on the mirror-descent method.
-For this, we will consider a distance-generating function (dgf) $\omega:{\cal X}\mapsto \overline{\mathbb{R}}$ that is continuously differentiable on the interior of its domain, and that is $(q,1)$-uniformly convex.
-In particular, we can choose $\omega=H$, but we do not necessarily need to make this choice.

-Our main assumption on the regularizer $H$ is that it must be simple enough. \begin{assumption} We assume that for any linear function $g\in\mathbb{R}^d$, the problem below can be solved efficiently,
+For this, we will use the regularizer $H$ as our distance-generating function (dgf) which is continuously differentiable on the interior of its domain and is $(1,q)$-uniformly convex.
+We introduce the standard assumption on the computability of the prox-mapping for the dgf \cite{NJLS09}. \begin{assumption} We assume that for any linear function $g\in\mathbb{R}^d$, the problem below can be solved efficiently,